rasumovsky/51_HggDM/README.md

 would manifest as missing transverse energy.

 General analysis strategy:
-     1) Produce mini-MxAODs from xAODs using the tools provided by Hgamma WG.
+     1) mini-MxAODs from xAODs using the tools provided by Hgamma WG.
-     2) Produce mass points and parameterization of the SM and DM signals.
+     2) mass points for data, backgrounds, and signal.
+     3) parameterization of the SM and DM signals.
+     4) background modeling.
-     3) Generate workspace to store models and PDFs.
+     5) workspace to store models and PDFs.
-     4) Pseudoexperiment ensemble generator and analyzer
+     6) pseudoexperiment ensemble generation and analysis
-     5) CLs and p0 calculators
+     7) CLs and p0 calculators

-Update March 21: Step 1 complete, Step 2 under development.

-OPEN ISSUES:
+OPEN ISSUES 22/03/2015:
-     * DMMassPoints does not compile.
-There is a problem with the linking...
+     * DMMassPoints only compiles on lxplus (not OSX Yosemite...).
+Why?

      * DMSigParam - need to choose RooRealVar ranges for fits.
 Also, need to consider using modified mass variable to prevent errors in the matrix used for the fit.
-Another problem exists in obtaining RooRealVariables from the RooDataSet.

-     *

 Analysis Header: